Chaitalykundu/Web-Development/01-HTML/1-Basics/06-imports/Theory/3-noscript.md

 # `<noscript>` Tag

-The HTML `<noscript>` tag defines an alternate content to be displayed to users that have disabled scripts in their browser or have a browser that doesn't support scripts
+The HTML `<noscript>` tag defines an alternate content to be displayed to users that have disabled scripts in their browser or have a browser that doesn't support scripts.

 &nbsp;